Strike leads to two-day closure of Glasgow schools

 Douglas Hutchison, executive director of education, informed parents of the closures in a letter sent on Wednesday.

-In it, he said that due to the extent of the strike action by Unison and GMB members the council had "no option" but to close the schools.
+In it, he said that due to the extent of the strike action by Unison and GMB members, which was announced on 15 March, the council had "no option" but to close the schools.

-"I am sorry that you will have to make short notice, alternative arrangements for their (sic) child because of this announcement, and there will be no online learning.
+He wrote: "I am sorry that you will have to make short notice, alternative arrangements for their (sic) child because of this announcement, and there will be no online learning.

 "I regret that we have been left with no option but to limit our provision over the two days of the planned industrial action next week."